patrickkenney/DailyMenu/README.md

 =======
 MenuMaster
 ==========

-A rails app designed update printable menus and webpages with a single blow.
+A rails app (one day a gem) designed to produce printable PDF menus and webpages with a single blow.